GeeksForGeeks-Hackathon/Meditrek/README.md

 Our portal to download health documents provides patients with easy access to their medical records, test results, and other critical health documents.
 Meditrik lets you access your health information securely and from anywhere at any time.

 Our platform is designed with both patients and healthcare providers in mind.
 Providers can use Meditrik to manage their schedules, reduce wait times, and improve patient outcomes.
-Patients can use Meditrik to take control of their health and make informed care decisions.
+Patients can use Meditrek to take control of their health and make informed care decisions.

-Meditrik is a comprehensive and convenient platform that streamlines healthcare delivery, empowers patients, and improves healthcare outcomes.
-Sign up today to start experiencing the benefits of Meditrik!
+Meditrek is a comprehensive and convenient platform that streamlines healthcare delivery, empowers patients, and improves healthcare outcomes.
+Sign up today to start experiencing the benefits of Meditrek!